Almarch/ArduinoGotchi/README.md

 ## <img src="https://github.com/Almarch/tamaR/blob/main/inst/www/icon.png" alt="TaMaGoTcHi" width="35"/> Synopsis

-[TamaLIB](https://github.com/jcrona/tamalib) is an hardware-agnostic Original P1 Tamagotchi emulator.
+[TamaLIB](https://github.com/jcrona/tamalib) is a hardware-agnostic original P1 Tamagotchi emulator.

 It has been optimized and restructured to fit the [Arduino Uno](https://github.com/GaryZ88/ArduinoGotchi) board.
-The Arduino environment comes with an [IDE](https://www.arduino.cc/en/software) designed for ease of use.
+Arduino environment comes with an [IDE](https://www.arduino.cc/en/software) designed for ease of use.
 However, the Arduino Uno board, powered by an ATmega328P chip, is not powerful enough to follow up the real-time emulation.

 From the Arduino fork, TamaLIB has been adapted to [ESP8266](https://github.com/anabolyc/Tamagotchi) and [ESP32](https://github.com/RBEGamer/TamagotchiESP32), both chips being powerful enough for a real-time emulation.
-These two ESP forks rely on a different IDE.
+These two ESP forks are set on a different IDE.

-The goal of this fork is to combine the beginner-friendliness of the Arduino IDE and the performance of the ESP chips.
+The goal of the present fork is to bring together the beginner-friendliness of the Arduino IDE and the performance of the ESP chips.
 It relies on the developments from all previously listed projects.

 An extra functionality is added to the original gameplay: the game state can be saved by a simultaneous click on both 3 buttons (right, middle, left).
 EEPROM can only be written a limited number of times, this functionality should be used with parcimony.